H and H Spices

 Related lines

-- H and H Tea · H and H Cocoa · H and H Extracts — parallel Hoffmann-Hayman grocery lines.
+- H and H Tea · H and H Cocoa · H and H Extracts — parallel Hoffmann-Hayman grocery lines (the non-coffee adjunct cluster).

 Wanted